-Full and Associate Member Organisations should submit projects by the 1st of October for the independent jury panel to decide the winning project which is to be announced around the 1st of December.
+Full and Associate Member Organisations should submit projects by 15 October 2022 for the independent jury panel to decide on the winning project which is to be announced in DiCE monthly newsletter.

 EuropaColon Portugal won the award in its second year, aiming to provide palliative support for mCRC patients and their loved ones.
 Find out more.

 The first-ever winner of the award was EuropaColon Polska.
 The Polish patient organization and DiCE Member won the award for their project addressing the difficult subject of living with anorectal complications and stomas related to surgical procedures on patients with colorectal cancer (CRC).
 The project has delivered results of real practical support for patients at the end of 2020 with CRC in the form of advice from experts via a series of online videos and written materials.